 Step 3 – Set Achievable and Realistic Milestones

-- What to do: Break down larger goals into smaller, more manageable milestones, helping you stay focused and motivated.
+- What to do: Break down larger goals into smaller, more manageable milestones.
+These milestones help you stay focused and motivated.

 - Example: “Complete the project’s initial phase in four weeks and check progress against our time budget.”